Be sure to LIKE our facebook page and JOIN the race EVENT to stay up to date with info > https://www.facebook.com/oldgoatraces/

 The Chimera is a figure out of Greek mythology.
 She is a fire breathing animal comprised of a lion, a goat, and a serpent... and those who have participated in her race refer to it simply as "THE BEAST"

 The Chimera 100 Mile race takes place on a figure eight course that starts and finishes at Blue Jay Campground, located in the Trabuco region of the Cleveland National Forest.
-All races in the Forest are by permit of the USDA Forest Service...
-Bluejay is located 22 miles east of San Juan Capistrano, Ca. and 5 miles North of the Ortega Highway (RTE74).
+All races in the Forest are by permit of the USDA Forest Service.
+Blue Jay Campground is located 22 miles east of San Juan Capistrano, CA and 5 miles North of the Ortega Highway (RTE74).
 The 100M race has over 22,000' of elevation gain and is rated one of the toughest trail 100 Mile Races in the Country.

-We are restricted to 150 runners (including pacers) total...
-Pacing permission in will be determined on a runner by runner basis - preference being given to the elderly (Bud), infirm, and distance virgins.
+We are restricted to 150 runners (including pacers) total.
+Pacing permission will be determined on a runner by runner basis - preference being given to the elderly, infirm, and distance virgins.

 Chimera takes place on trails in the Trabuco Wilderness and these trails are maintained by volunteers.
-We have implemented a service requirement for entry into the 2013 Chimera.
-We are asking all entrants (including potential pacers) to perform at least six hours of trail maintenance on the Chimera trails* OR if coming from out of the Orange, Riverside, LA or San Diego Counties, performing trail maintenance or other service in a National Forest is acceptable.
+We have implemented a service requirement for entry into the Chimera 100 miler.
+We are asking all entrants (including potential pacers) to donate at least six hours of trail maintenance on the Chimera trails OR if you are coming from out of the Orange, Riverside, LA or San Diego Counties, performing trail maintenance or other service in a National Forest is acceptable.

 Because we understand the difficulty of scheduling and demands of traveling we will accept 'self certification'.
-You will receive a form acceptable to the USDA Forest Service.
-It will ask where, when, and what service did you perform.
 A family hike on the trail picking up litter is recognized service, as is participating on a major trail rerouting.